meghananekkanti25/Airline-Customer-Satisfaction/README.md

 </p>
 <br>

 Alongside these recommendations, we suggest addressing satisfaction levels for subgroups with high dissatisfaction rates.
-For instance, in the eco group, over 60% of customers are dissatisfied.
+For instance, over 60% of customers in the economy group are dissatisfied.
 Tailoring services and amenities to meet the specific needs and preferences of this group could enhance their experience.

 Additionally, implementing targeted retention strategies for disloyal customers could improve their satisfaction and reduce churn.
-Offering discounts and special deals to these customers might encourage their loyalty and foster better overall satisfaction.
+Offering discounts and special deals to these customers might encourage loyalty and foster better overall satisfaction.

 ## 🖍️ Limitations